Nipton, California: Townsite

 A five-room adobe hotel was built in the Mexican Territorial style in 1910.
 The town also has a general store, a trading post, the Whistle Stop Cafe, a RV park, five eco-cabins, and ten sites with teepees on them.
 There is also a historic schoolhouse and art exhibits connected to the Burning Man event.

 Climate

 The area receives significant sunshine year round due to its stable descending air and high pressure.
 According to the Köppen Climate Classification system, Nipton has a hot desert climate, abbreviated "Bwh" on climate maps.

 In popular culture

-Nipton appears in the 2010 video game Fallout: New Vegas.
+Nipton appears as a town in the 2010 video game Fallout: New Vegas, burned and ransacked by the in-game Caesar's Legion faction.